WELCOME TO SPIRIT LEAGUE COACHING!

 THE SPIRIT LEAGUE TEAM

 At Spirit League, we aim to teach athletes the basic skills of the game and what it means to be part of a team.
 As a Coach, you are not alone.
-Parents and Team Mentor volunteers are available to assist when needed to help Coaches with their goals for the season.
+Each game day, Spirit League staff, parents and Team Mentor volunteers are available to assist when needed to help Coaches with their goals for the season.

 First and foremost, Coaches need to keep their athletes safe and Spirit League will provide Coaches with the volunteers and equipment needed to do this.
 Coaches also generally enforce uniform standards, attendance, and teamwork in accordance with the Coach Responsibilities document and aforementioned sport Guidelines.